lightlitha/Strategy-Pattern-Algorithms/README.md

 # Strategy-Pattern-Algorithms
-Common Programming Algorithms emplemented in the Strategy Design Pattern
+Common Programming Algorithms emplemented in the Strategy Design Pattern using .NET C#.